Koopman-Assisted Reinforcement Learning: Abstract

 \section{Abstract}

-The Bellman equation and its continuous form, the Hamilton-Jacobi-Bellman (HJB) equation, are ubiquitous in reinforcement learning (RL) and control theory.
-However, these equations quickly become intractable for systems with high-dimensional states and nonlinearity.
-This paper explores the connection between the data-driven Koopman operator and Markov Decision Processes (MDPs), resulting in the development of two new RL algorithms to address these limitations.
-We leverage Koopman operator techniques to lift a nonlinear system into new coordinates where the dynamics become approximately linear, and where HJB-based methods are more tractable.
-In particular, the Koopman operator is able to capture the expectation of the time evolution of the value function of a given system via linear dynamics in the lifted coordinates.
-By parameterizing the Koopman operator with the control actions, we construct a ``Koopman tensor'' that facilitates the estimation of the optimal value function.
-Then, a transformation of Bellman’s framework in terms of the Koopman tensor enables us to reformulate two max-entropy RL algorithms: soft value iteration and soft actor-critic (SAC).
-This highly flexible framework can be used for deterministic or stochastic systems as well as for discrete or continuous-time dynamics.
-Finally, we show that these Koopman Assisted Reinforcement Learning (KARL) algorithms attain state-of-the-art (SOTA) performance with respect to traditional neural network-based SAC and linear quadratic regulator (LQR) baselines on four controlled dynamical systems: a linear state-space system, the Lorenz system, fluid flow past a cylinder, and a double-well potential with non-isotropic stochastic forcing. \\
+The Bellman equation and its continuous form, the Hamilton-Jacobi-Bellman equation, are ubiquitous in reinforcement learning and control theory.
+However, these equations become intractable for high-dimensional or nonlinear systems.
+This paper develops two new reinforcement learning algorithms based on the data-driven Koopman operator, which lifts a nonlinear system into new coordinates where the dynamics become approximately linear, and where Hamilton-Jacobi-Bellman-based methods are more tractable.
+In particular, the Koopman operator captures the expectation of the time evolution of the value function via linear dynamics in the lifted coordinates.
+By parameterizing the Koopman operator with the control actions, we construct a ``controlled Koopman tensor'' that facilitates the estimation of the optimal value function.
+This enables us to reformulate two max-entropy RL algorithms: soft value iteration and soft actor-critic.
+This flexible and interpretable framework includes deterministic and stochastic systems, as well as discrete and continuous dynamics.

+Koopman Assisted reinforcement learning attains state-of-the-art performance with respect to traditional neural network-based soft actor-critic baselines on a linear state-space system, the Lorenz system, fluid flow past a cylinder, and a double-well potential with non-isotropic stochastic forcing.